Sky Bar: In popular culture

 In Dimension 20: The Unsleeping City, Sky Bars are a key plot point.
 Sofia Lee, played by Emily Axford, buys two Sky Bars, afterwards smooshing one into the ground as a sacrifice to her dead husband and eating three segments of the other offering the last one to her mentor.

-Photographs

-Sky Bars made by Necco included the Necco logo on the wrapper and imprinted on each of the four segments.
-Sky Bars made by the Sky Bar Confectionary Company have no logo on the wrapper, and "Sky" or "Bar" imprinted on each segment.
+Sky Bar has been featured on the Shudder original program The Last Drive-in with Joe Bob Briggs.
+The show sometimes invites a person dressed in a Sky Bar costume to participate in the show.